 Mission Risk Classification

 Class A The lowest risk tolerance that is driven more by technical objectives.
 This would normally represent a very high priority mission with very high complexity.

 Class B Low risk tolerance that is driven more by technical objectives.
 This would normally represent a high priority mission with high complexity.

 Class C Moderate risk tolerance that is driven more by technical objectives.
 This would normally represent a medium priority mission with medium complexity.

 Class D High risk tolerance that is driven more by programmatic constraints.
 This would normally represent a lower priority mission with a medium to low complexity.

-Factors in Determining N Aission Risk Classification
+Factors in Determining N Nission Risk Classification

 Priority

 Relevance to NASA's strategic plan, national significance, and significance to NASA and its strategic partners.

 Very high priority Class A

 High priority Class B

 Medium priority Class C

 Low priority Class D

 Primary Mis sion Lifetime

-Greater than S 5 years Class A
+Greater than 5 years Class A

 Between 3 and 5 years Class B

 Between 1 and 3 years Class C

 Less than 1 ye ar Class D

 Complexity a nd Challenges

-Interfaces, international partnerships, uniqueness of instruments, mission profile, technologies, ability to reservice, and sensitivity to process variations.
+- ernational partnerships, uniqueness of ins sensitivity to process variations. truments, mission profile, technologies, ability to

-Life-Cycle Cost ^a
+Life-Cyc e Cost a

 High cost Class A

-Medium to hig gh cost Class B
+Medium to high cost Class B

 Medium cost Class C

 Medium to low cost Class D